ClaytonWas/wyrmhole/README.md

 - [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs/) - The secure file transfer protocol used in this application
 - [magic-wormhole.rs on crates.io](https://crates.io/crates/magic-wormhole)
-- [Tauri](https://tauri.app/) - The framework used for this applciation
+- [Tauri](https://tauri.app/) - The framework used for this application
 - [Tauri Documentation](https://tauri.app/)

 ## 🙏 Acknowledgments